winka9587/WebCVUtils/README.md

 # WebCVUtils
-This is an online computer vision toolkit, all you need is a browser
+This is an online computer vision toolkit, all you need is a browser(only tested on the latest Chrome)